kibu-australia/pushy/README.md

 What it does:

 * Initializes `goog.history.HTML5History`
-* Adds an event watcher to the document's `click` event, which dispatches on all matched routes.
+* Adds an event listener to all `click` events, which dispatches on all matched routes.
 Bypasses Alt, Shift, Meta, Ctrl keys as well as middle clicks.

 ## Install